It's time to consider not just where we've been but where we are headed and if it's a place we want to go.

 When we went downtown shopping the street corners had someone in military uniform holding a small machine gun.
 They normally didn't interfere but with one exception when I had my fancy 35mm Minolta camera hanging from my neck.
 He stopped me and touched the lens shaking his finger back and forth.
 There was no doubt about the implication.
 I looked at him and said in a respectful manner no, no. So as long as we obeyed orders and kept our thoughts and views to ourselves we stayed out of trouble.

 It didn't always go so well.
 One of the company Vice Presidents said something in a meeting with a couple of young representatives from the government and they apparently found his remarks disrespectful.
 The next day I received assignment to make a flight to Athens that night.
 He and his wife were on their way to Greece to catch a flight to the U.S. They were being deported.
+Here's an example taking place in 2020, a prominent Saudi female activist, who campaigned for women's right to drive, has been sentenced to more than five years in prison.

 Many people over the world live in a controlled manner.
 Freedom is not something they enjoy.
 It's something you can learn to live without if necessary.
 All you need do is tell yourself this is normal and look to the sky.
 Go to work, school, do the shopping and don't say anything.
 Is this coming to the United States?
 As someone said to me "It's what the American people want".
 If you don't speak out is this what you want?
 I'm cynical and believe it's too late.
 I hope I'm wrong but my visions often prove correct.
 Long story short - I knew someone who's grandfather took his wife and daughter out of their country.
 He told his relatives they need to get out.
 They thought it would be okay.
 He left and eventually made his way to Canada and then to St. Louis where he resumed his dental practice.
 The relatives who stayed, every last one died in the concentration camp gas chambers.
 He was a visionary.